tenjin/tenjin-android-sdk/README.md

 Tenjin purchase event instructions:
 -----
-To understand user revenue and purchase behavior, developers can send purchase events to Tenjin through Tenjin's API.
-To send purchase events, you must provide the `productId`, `currencyCode`, `quantity`, and `unitPrice` according to the following method signature:
+To understand user revenue and purchase behavior, developers can send `transaction` events to Tenjin.
+To send `transaction` events, you must provide the `productId`, `currencyCode`, `quantity`, and `unitPrice` of the user's transaction following method signature below:

 `public void transaction(String productId, String currencyCode, int quantity, double unitPrice)`.

 Here's an example of how this can be implemented at the time of purchase:
 ```
-//The developer's method for completing a transaction that happened in app
+//The developer's own method for completing a transaction that happened in app
 public void completeTransaction(String productId, String currencyCode, int quantity, double unitPrice){
+  ...
   //Call the Tenjin SDK with the context and the API_KEY
   TenjinSDK.getInstance(this, API_KEY).transaction(productId, currencyCode, quantity, unitPrice);
+  ...
 }
 ```
 Tenjin will record and track the revenue based on the currency code, quantity, and the unit price sent.

 Tenjin custom event integration instructions: